open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ## Publish Data to Watson IoT Platform

-The last part of this guide shows you how to publish the CPU usage average to your Watson IoT Platform.
+This section shows you how to publish the CPU usage average to your Watson IoT Platform.

 Modify your project as follows:
-* Configure HTTPS authentication in the global section of the `userinput.json` file (so that the WIoTP containers can be fetched and loaded):
+* Configure HTTPS authentication in the global section of the `userinput.json` file (so that the WIoTP containers can be fetched and loaded).
+Fill in your values for the environment variables:
 ```
     {
         "type": "HTTPSBasicAuthAttributes",